 ADRC Associate Director

 Philip Wong is Professor of Pathology at Johns Hopkins University School of Medicine.
-His research program is focused on understanding the molecular mechanisms of neurodegenerative disorders, such as Alzheimer's Disease and ALS.
-With the identification of mutations in genes linked to these diseases, he has taken advantage of transgenic and gene-targeting strategies to reproduce features of the human disorder in mice.
-He uses these animal models to study disease mechanisms and to design and test therapeutic strategies.
+His research program is focused on understanding the molecular mechanisms of neurodegenerative disorders, such as Alzheimer’s Disease and ALS.
+He uses transgenic animal models to study disease mechanisms and to design and test therapeutic strategies.

 - Jeong Y, Ling J, Lin S, Donde A, Braunstein K, Majounie E, Traynor B, LaClair K, Lloyd T, Wong PC.
 TDP-43 cryptic exons are highly variable among cell types.
 Mol Neurodegener 2017; 12: 13.

 - Sun M, Bell W, LaClair K, Ling J, Han H, Kageyama Y, Pletnikova O, Troncoso J, Wong PC, Chen LL.
 Cryptic exon incorporation occurs in Alzheimer’s brain lacking TDP-43 inclusion but exhibiting nuclear clearance of TDP-43.
 Acta Neuropathol 2017; 133: 923-931.